Resource-efficient linear-optical generation of GHZ-like states

 Suppose an unsuccessful fusion attempt occurs during the first bleeding step of the pure primate states $|\pi^{(n_1)}(\lambda_1, s_1)\rangle \otimes |\pi^{(n_2)}(\lambda_2, s_2)\rangle$.
 It is straightforward to show that the state before the second bleeding step becomes $|\pi^{(n_1)}\left(\frac{\lambda_1 t_1^2}{1 - (1-t_1^2)\lambda_1}, s_1\right)\rangle \otimes |\pi^{(n_2)}\left(\frac{\lambda_2 t_1^2}{1 - (1-t_1^2)\lambda_2}, s_2\right)\rangle$, as derived in Appendix~\ref{app:Deriv bleeding}.
 This indicates that the $\lambda_i$ parameters are updated after the failed attempt.
 Consequently, the resulting state differs from the original, and we cannot expect the same $\lambda'$ to be achieved in a successful second step as would have been obtained from a successful first step.

 To address this issue, we introduce mixed primate states $\pi^{(n)}(\lambda, s)$, defined as:

 Here, $\zeta$ represents the normalized density matrix of an $n+1$ photon state in $2n-2$ modes.
 The terms denoted by ellipsis correspond to off-diagonal contributions that do not affect probabilities and are eventually ``measured out" during the generation of the target state.
-Since the state is mixed, the updated $\lambda'$ can be calculated as an expectation value over all bleeding steps.
-This generalization offers a consistent framework for describing the state's evolution under repeated bleeding attempts.
+This mixed state is not prepared directly, but rather arises from averaging over all possible bleeding histories.
+The initial primate states themselves remain pure, though they can also be represented in this mixed state form.
+The updated $\lambda'$ can be calculated as an expectation value over all bleeding steps.
+This generalization offers a consistent framework for describing the states' evolution under repeated bleeding attempts.

 The sequential application of bleeding units is summarized in Figure~\ref{fig:2.8}.
 The fact that the application of $b^{(0)}$ at $\pi^{(N)}(\lambda,s)$ yields a pure state is obvious from (\ref{eq:meas op 1}, \ref{eq:pi dens def}).
 In line with the previous section, one chooses the pairs of channels to interact on $B^{(c)}$.
 The success probability does not depend on $s_i$ and is given by: